 A key business task will be to balance sustainability against the need to provide end consumers with up-to-date trends and deliver customer satisfaction.
 One thing working in ISKO’s favor on this point is that consumers are starting to value a genuine commitment to sustainability when they buy clothes.
 “We need to keep the fashion side of it because we all want to enjoy the products we buy,” Fatih says.

 Innovations like R-TWO are possible thanks to the company’s commitment to scientific research into fabrics.

-And ISKO doesn’t just rely on external organizations to access cutting-edge innovations; it has its own science center in its factory, two garment development labs in Germany and the UK, and one washing library called ISKOTECA in the coastal Italian town of San Benedetto del Tronto.
+And ISKO doesn’t just rely on external organisations to access cutting-edge innovations; it has its own science centre in its factory, two garment development labs in Germany and the UK, and one washing library called ISKOTECA in the coastal Italian town of San Benedetto del Tronto.

 Another product born out of this work is ISKO RHEACT™, which is used to make one-of-a-kind compression sleeves and garments for the arms and legs to improve blood circulation.
 “Whoever wears them falls in love with them,” he smiles.

 Fatih explains the centre has scientists from a range of disciplines including chemistry, physics and biology, as well as experts on electronics and the technical details of manufacturing.
 “We are building a good community around circularity with this team.
 These are all PhD-level team members,” he says.

 The reason ISKO engages such a wide array of experts is that the exact nature of the next industry-leading innovation is, naturally, not yet clear, and Fatih wants to ensure the company has expertise in whatever field turns out to be at the forefront of future norms.

 “The next era is going to come from a different angle that we don’t know about yet,” he asserts.
 “It could be from biology or from the chemistry side, because there’s different approaches to recycling, and we need to understand the research and turn that to use in the industry.”